lowRISC/ot-sca/doc/getting_started.md

   Otherwise you might risk to end up with an incompatible combination of bitstream and application binary.
 * The default configurations target the CW310 board.
-When using the CW305 FPGA board, the paths specifying the bitstream and application binary in `cw/cw305/capture_aes.yaml` need to be adjusted accordingly.
-Also the ADC gain should be adjusted.
+When using the CW305 FPGA board, the config file `cw/cw305/capture_aes_cw305.yaml` must be used to select a different bitstream and application binary, and adjust the ADC gain.

 ## Capturing Power Traces